 And diabetes isn’t just a U.S. problem.
-In new estimates announced at the annual meeting of the European Association for the Study of Diabetes, 366 million people worldwide now have diabetes.
-That’s 54 million more people than the entire population of the United States.
+In estimates announced by the 2019 IDF Diabetes Atlas, an estimated 463 million people worldwide now have diabetes.
+That’s 135 million more people than the entire population of the United States.

-As studies published over the past three decades on people attending the Pritikin Longevity Center have shown, a healthy Pritikin lifestyle can not only control but reverse the disease processes associated with diabetes.
+As studies published over the past four decades on people attending the Pritikin Longevity Center have shown, a healthy Pritikin lifestyle can not only control but reverse the disease processes associated with diabetes.

 Optimal control of Type 2 diabetes

-In her lectures at the Pritikin Longevity Center, physician Danine Fruge, MD, summarizes that optimal control of Type 2 diabetes involves:
+In lectures at the Pritikin Longevity Center, guests learn that optimal control of Type 2 diabetes involves:

 - Following a healthy low-calorie-dense diet, like the Pritikin Eating Plan, that includes plenty of fresh vegetables, fresh fruits, beans/legumes, minimally processed whole grains, nonfat dairy products and/or soy, and modest amounts of lean animal protein choices.